Frequently asked questions about external authentication for K-12 schools

-Zoom's authentication profiles allows students under 16 years of age to join Zoom meetings safely and securely without needing to create a Zoom account, while also preventing unauthorized access from users outside of the school or school district.
+Zoom's authentication profiles allows K-12, primary, and secondary school students to join Zoom meetings safely and securely without needing to create a Zoom account, while also preventing unauthorized access from users outside of the school or school district.

 When using external authentication, the students do not need to be part of your Zoom account, only using a school email address.

 - Will Breakout Rooms work if my students do not have Zoom accounts?

 - Will my guest speakers or teacher be able to join a meeting?

 - How is this different from standard Zoom/SSO authentication?

 - Can I use the same SSO configuration as my Zoom account?

 - Can I pull a report of the students and have accurate attendance information?